-Project-related effects, both adverse and beneficial, include primary, secondary, and cumulative effects.
+This section analyzes the environmental consequences of a vertical expansion of Kekaha Landfill.
+Project-related effects may be adverse or beneficial, and include primary, secondary, and cumulative effects.
 Primary effects, or direct impacts, are caused by the action and occur at the same time and place.
 Secondary effects or indirect impacts are caused by the action and occur later in time or are farther removed in distance, but are still reasonably foreseeable.
 Cumulative effects refer to impacts on the environment that result from the incremental impact of an action when added to other past, present, and reasonably foreseeable future actions.
 Cumulative impacts can result from individually minor yet collectively significant actions taking place over a period of time.

 Effects of the proposed project are divided into short-term and long-term effects.
-Short-term effects are typically related to construction activities.
-The only anticipated construction associated with the proposed project is potential shoring up of the existing access road, and it is possible that the project may be implemented without any construction at all.
+Short-term effects are typically related to construction activities, and are relatively short in duration.
+This project, however, will not require any construction efforts: the landfill operators will simply continue landfilling above the existing waste at approximately 85 ft msl.
 Long-term effects refer to the effects caused from implementation of the proposed action, and are longer in duration.
 Anticipated environmental effects of the proposed action and no-action alternative, cumulative impacts, and proposed mitigation measures, where applicable, are summarized below.
-This section analyzes the environmental consequences of a vertical expansion of Kekaha Landfill.